abhishekmishra/picoturtle/BACKLOG.md

         helper, supported text scope, and migration notes.
   - [x] Ensure the repository license and bundled third-party licenses are accurate after legacy removal.
-  - [ ] Add CMake install rules and verify macOS runtime resource paths from an installed tree outside the source checkout.
+  - [x] Add CMake install rules and verify macOS runtime resource paths from an installed tree outside the source checkout.
-  - [ ] Perform a clean macOS Debug build, Release build, install, automated test run, sample run, and PNG export.
+  - [x] Perform a clean macOS Debug build, Release build, install, automated test run, sample run, and PNG export.
-  - [ ] Verify Windows and Linux builds, or explicitly move them to a named post-0.3.0 backlog with the unsupported status documented.
+  - [x] Verify Windows and Linux builds, or explicitly move them to a named post-0.3.0 backlog with the unsupported status documented.
-  - [ ] Review the final repository for generated files, obsolete references, oversized artifacts, and accidental legacy dependencies.
+  - [x] Review the final repository for generated files, obsolete references, oversized artifacts, and accidental legacy dependencies.
   - [ ] Push all release commits and the pre-migration safety tag.
   - [ ] Tag and publish `v0.3.0` only after every remaining item above is complete or deliberately rescheduled.

+## Post-0.3.0 backlog

+- [ ] Add deterministic reference images for lines, shapes, state restoration, Latin text, and pictures.
+- [ ] Define and document a small pixel-tolerance policy for reference-image differences across supported graphics drivers.
+- [ ] Establish and verify supported Windows and Linux build, install, and runtime workflows.
+The 0.3.0 release is macOS-only.